-3) Switch FREQ SPAN/DIV to 0 and TIME/DIV to 10 ms/div: then measure residual FM using the same technique described above.
+3) Switch to zero span and TIME/DIV to 10 ms/div; then measure residual FM using the same technique described above.
 Residual FM, for Option 03 instruments, must not exceed 50 Hz for a 20 ms period or two divisions.